 Indoor Recreation Facility Projects

-The Kinsmen Leisure Centre is tentatively slated to receive improvements beginning in Spring 2018, pending final Council budget approval.
+The Kinsmen Leisure Centre is currently under construction for modernization.
 Facility improvements will focus on the addition of a universal change room and mechanical upgrades to the kid’s pool and whirlpool.
 A third part of this project includes the structural repair of the exterior wall in the kid’s pool.

-Residents are invited to provide feedback on the current universal and specialty change rooms at Emerald Hills Leisure Centre, so we can determine which design features work well, and what could be done better at KLC.
+Residents were invited to provide feedback on the current universal and specialty change rooms at Emerald Hills Leisure Centre, here are the survey results:

 Construction of the Emerald Hills Leisure Centre began in Summer 2014.
 The final facility design was based on extensive public engagement that occurred as part of developing the Aquatic Strategy and is part of the County’s Open Space and Recreation Facility Strategy.

 The new leisure centre features all of the great programming that you have come to love at the Kinsmen Leisure Centre to better meet our residents' needs for swimming lessons and for aquatic and therapeutic fitness.

 Emerald Hills Leisure Centre features:

 - 6 lane, 25 meter lap swim pool